-When it comes to self-promo, being featured in an industry-leading magazine offers a great way to get your work out there and start making a name for yourself in your particular community.
+When it comes to self-promo, being featured in an industry-leading magazine offers a great way to get your work out there and start making a name for yourself in your community.

 If you think you have what it takes to have your work featured in a magazine – or show off your expertise by writing an article or tutorial – there are a few steps you need to follow.
-In this article, we'll run through some general advice for pitching to a magazine, then on page two we'll go through the specifics of getting in touch with each magazine.
+In this article, we'll run through some general advice for pitching to a magazine, then we'll go through the specifics of getting in touch with each magazine.

 Pitching: Designers and artists